 Atrial Fibrillation Clinical Toolkit: A toolkit to help cardiovascular professionals treat AFib patients based on the most recent evidence and best practices.

 Anticoagulation Shared Decision Making Tool: An interactive tool that helps physicians and patients make the best decision regarding anticoagulation therapy for individual patients with AFib.
-(Coming in early 2014)
+(Coming in 2014)

 The Anticoagulation Initiative is sponsored by Boehringer Ingelheim and Janssen Pharmaceuticals